 Select this action to make the Host Sensor delete the registry value for the file or process specified in the indicator.
 This action deletes the registry value that references a malicious file.

-To complete a machine guided action:
+To execute a manual action:

 - Select the check box for one or more indicators.